slerman12/Help-me/7-Ongoing.md

 “You are the representative behind the policy being contravened."

-"The policy violation you refer to doesn't warrant my attention."
+"The policy-violation you refer to doesn't warrant my attention."

 "On October 31st, you ad-hoc fell back on policy in your decision to terminate me.”